ecoseller/ecoseller/docs/_docs/user/dashboard.md

 * Edit

 ## Edit
-Clicking on the edit button opens the order details page.
+Click on the edit button opens the order details page.

 ## Order details
 This page shows full information about the order.
 The page is divided into the following sections: